StartApp-SDK/ios-sample/README.md

 When integrating the SDK with your application, please make sure to use the latest SDK version, which can be downloaded from our [developers portal](https://developers.startapp.com).
 Please also follow the integration manual which comes with the SDK.

-Don't forget to use your developer id and application id when initializing the SDK.
+Don't forget to use your application id when initializing the SDK.

 For any questions or assistance, please contact us at support@startapp.com.